Artificial Intelligence Governance Training for New Zealand Leaders

 For directors and executives

-- Privacy Act 2020: 13 Principles for automated decisions
+- Privacy Act 2020 compliance: 13 Principles for automated decisions

-- FMA and RBNZ regulatory expectations for AI
+- FMA and RBNZ regulatory expectations and risk management strategies

-Five targeted modules addressing the specific governance challenges NZ leaders face.
-Delivered on-site or virtually.
-Each module stands alone or combines into a full programme.
+Five targeted modules addressing the specific governance challenges New Zealand organisations face.
+Delivered on-site or virtually, each module stands alone or combines into a comprehensive programme.
+Every module is grounded in NZ-specific obligations, not generic international content repurposed for the local market.

 The foundation module for any leader who needs to understand what AI governance means in a country without dedicated AI legislation.
-Covers how existing NZ law applies, where the gaps are, and what responsible governance looks like in practice.
+We walk your team through how existing NZ law applies to AI systems, where the governance gaps create risk, and what responsible oversight looks like in practice.
+This module establishes the baseline every organisation in Aotearoa needs.

 Covers:

-- What AI governance means and why it matters now
+- What AI governance means for NZ organisations and why it matters now

-- The NZ regulatory patchwork: mapping existing laws to AI risk
+- The NZ regulatory patchwork: mapping existing compliance obligations to AI risk management

-- AI risk categories: operational, reputational, legal, ethical
+- AI risk categories for businesses: operational, reputational, legal, and ethical

-- NZ's national AI strategy and what it signals for governance
+- NZ's National AI Strategy, Algorithm Charter, and OECD AI Principles: what they signal for governance strategies

-- Building a governance framework when there is no prescriptive law
+- Building governance when there is no prescriptive law

 Duration